College of Health and Human Services2014-2015

 Nursing Practice, Doctor of Nursing Practice

 This terminal degree is a pinnacle for nurses who have earned a master's degree and the Advanced Practice Registered Nurse designation.
-This clinically focused plan helps students further develop their leadership and policy-making skills and provides experience in the interpretation of and practical adaptation of research and best practices.
+This clinical doctorate helps students further develop their leadership and policy-making skills and provides experience in the interpretation of and practical adaptation of evidence based practice and best practices.

 What Can I Do with a Doctor of Nursing Practice in Nursing Practice?

-If you're a nurse who has a master's degree and an APRN specialty certification, our Doctor of Nursing Practice (DNP) offers you an opportunity to sharpen your nursing skills and enhance your clinical expertise.
-By building on your previous knowledge - you can transfer up to 41 units from your master's program - you'll use research to transform clinical practice.
-This terminal degree, which requires you to complete 71 credit hours and 1,000 clinical hours, also helps prepare you for a leadership role in healthcare settings.
+If you're a nurse who has a master's degree and an APRN specialty certification, our Doctor of Nursing Practice (DNP) offers you an opportunity to sharpen your nursing skills and enhance your leadership expertise.
+The DNP is a clinical doctorate with emphasis on enhancing leadership expertise in rural and underserved populations.

 To receive a Doctor of Nursing Practice Degree (D.N.P.) at Northern Arizona University, you must complete a planned group of courses, consisting of at least 71-76 units of graduate-level courses and one thousand hours (1,000) of clinical practice.